Rurouni Kenshin: The Final: Plot

-Oniwabanshu members Shinomori Aoshi and Makimachi Misao arrive in Tokyo to assist Kenshin while also bringing Tomoe's diary which had been left in a temple in Kyoto for safekeeping.
-Saito, and his police troops were sent on a trap set by Cho Sawagejo, revealed to be working with the Shanghai mafia.
-Hot air balloons are seen at the sky, spreading newspapers with jinchū written on them.
-Subsequently, Enishi's troops begin bombing various areas of Tokyo.
-During the attacks, Shinomori is wounded trying to shield people from an explosion, while Kenshin fights and defeats one of Enishi's allies, the man responsible for attacking the Akabeko restaurant.
-Meanwhile, Enishi arrives at the Kamiya Kasshin Dojo, beating up the dojo students and Sanosuke, then kidnapping Kaoru thereafter.
-Enishi is unable to kill Karou as she reminds him of his sister and the trauma of his sister's death.
+Oniwabanshu members Shinomori Aoshi and Makimachi Misao arrive to assist Kenshin, bringing Tomoe's diary.
+Saito and his troops are sent to a trap set by Cho Sawagejo, revealed to be working with the mafia.
+Enishi's troops begin bombing various areas of Tokyo.
+During the attacks, Shinomori is wounded while Kenshin defeats the man responsible for the Akabeko restaurant attack.
+Meanwhile, Enishi beats up Sanosuke and kidnaps Kaoru.
+However, he is unable to kill her, as she reminds him of his sister and his trauma.

-Kenshin prepares to face Enishi and to redeem himself for Tomoe's death.
-Kenshin struggles as the mafia appears.
-Misao, Saito comes together with the police and the wounded Sanosuke to help Kenshin.
-Kenshin then enters Enishi's mansion where he encounters Wu Heishin and his guards, to whom Enishi has passed over the leadership of the Shanghai mafia.
-His former enemy Seta Sojiro appears, revealing he became a wanderer and from Kenshin's words, was able to move on from his past, prompting Sojiro to help Kenshin instead to repay his debt by holding the enemy at bay while Kenshin heads off to find Enishi.
-His enemy wants him to commit suicide for his sister's death and his sins as a former assassin.
-Kenshin relents, he will stop Enishi for his friends' and Tomoe's sake rather in order to repay for his sins.
-The two continue their battle with Kenshin besting Enishi.
-Heishin then appears and tries to kill Kenshin with a gun but Kaoru intervenes.
-Enishi protects Kaoru until Kenshin stops him, thanking him for protecting Kaoru.
+Kenshin prepares to face Enishi and redeem himself for Tomoe's death.
+As he struggles in his fight against the mafia, Misao and Saito appear with the police to help him.
+In Enishi's mansion, Kenshin encounters Wu Heishin and his guards.
+His former enemy Seta Sojiro appears, revealing that from Kenshin's words, he was able to move on from his past.
+He helps Kenshin, enabling him to move forward to find Enishi.
+The two battle until Kenshin lets Enishi stab him, apologizing to his broken rival.
+Heishin shoots Kenshin but Kaoru intervenes.
+Enishi protects her, taking a bullet, and beats Heishin until Kenshin stops him, thanking him for protecting Kaoru.

-In the aftermath, Enishi is arrested and breaks down in prison while reading Tomoe's diary sent by Kaoru as he finally understands his sister's final resolve.
-At the end, Kenshin and Kaoru visit Tomoe's grave to thank her, while holding each other's hands as they leave.
+In the aftermath, Enishi is arrested.
+Kaoru sends him Tomoe's diary; upon reading it, he breaks down, finally understanding his sister's final resolve: to stop Kenshin from killing at the cost of her own life.
+Kenshin and Kaoru visit Tomoe's grave, where Kenshin thanks Tomoe, apologizes, and says goodbye to her, ready to move on in his life.